 Stress sends signals to the adrenal glands to produce adrenaline leading to accelerated ageing.
 The effects of long-term stress are even more insidious.
 The pituitary, adrenals, pancreas and liver are continually pumping out hormones to control blood sugar, levels of the anti-ageing adrenal hormone and cortisol start to fall.

 A well-balanced diet is crucial in preserving health and helping to reduce stress.
 Certain foods and drinks act as powerful stimulants to the body and are a direct cause of stress.
 Although quite pleasurable in the short term, this stimulation can be quite harmful in the long run.

 Coffee, tea, chocolate, Coke, Red Bull etc., contain it.
 It causes the release of adrenaline, thus increasing the level of stress.
-When taken in moderation, coffee can increase your alertness, increased activity in the muscles, nervous system and heart.
+When taken in moderation, coffee can increase your alertness and increase muscle, nervous system, and heart activity.
 Consuming too much caffeine has the same effect as long term stress.
 Be careful in reducing coffee or caffeine consumption.
 Abrupt cutting caffeine off can result in your experiencing withdrawal symptoms.
 Reduce consumption slowly over some time.

 Alcohol is a significant cause of stress.

 The irony of the situation is that most people take to drinking as a way to combat stress.
 But, in actuality, they make it worse by consuming alcohol.
 Alcohol and anxiety, in combination, are quite deadly.
 Alcohol stimulates the secretion of adrenaline resulting in the problems such as nervous tension, irritability and insomnia.
 Excess alcohol will increase fat deposits in the heart and decrease immune function.
 Alcohol also limits the ability of the liver to remove toxins from the body.
 During stress, the body produces several toxins, and in the absence of its filtering by the liver, these toxins continue to circulate through the body resulting in severe damage.

 Many people use cigarettes as a coping mechanism.
 In the short term, smoking seems to relieve stress, but smoking is very harmful in the long term.
 Its disadvantages far outweigh its short-term benefits.
 Cigarette smoking is responsible for a variety of cancers, hypertension, respiratory illness and heart disease.